Skip to main content

 Zed includes a primitive type called bytes that's suited to storing the former "always binary" case and a string type for the latter "always printable" case.
 However, Zeek logs do not currently communicate details that would allow an implementation to know which Zeek string fields to store as which of these two Zed data types.
 Instead, the Zed system does what the Zeek system does when writing strings to JSON: any \x escapes used in Zeek TSV strings are translated into valid Zed UTF-8 strings by escaping the backslash before the x.
 In this way, you can still see binary-corrupted strings that are generated by Zeek in the Zed data formats.

-Unfortunately there is no way to distinguish whether a \x escape occurred or whether that string pattern happen to occur in the original data.
-A nice solution would be to convert Zeek strings that are valid UTF-8 strings into Zed strings and convert invalid strings into a Zed bytes type, or we could covert both of them into a Zed union of string and bytes.
+Unfortunately there is no way to distinguish whether a \x escape occurred or whether that string pattern happened to occur in the original data.
+A nice solution would be to convert Zeek strings that are valid UTF-8 strings into Zed strings and convert invalid strings into a Zed bytes type, or we could convert both of them into a Zed union of string and bytes.
 If you have interest in a capability like this, please let us know and we can elevate the priority.

-If Zeek were to provide an option to output logs directly in one or more of Zed's richer storage storage formats, this would create an opportunity to assign the appropriate Zed bytes or string type at the point of origin, depending on what's known about how the field's value is intended to be populated and used.
+If Zeek were to provide an option to output logs directly in one or more of Zed's richer storage formats, this would create an opportunity to assign the appropriate Zed bytes or string type at the point of origin, depending on what's known about how the field's value is intended to be populated and used.

 record